lsegal/yard/docs/GettingStarted.md

     # @note This method may modify our application state!
     def post(request) self.state += 1; "hello" end

 Here we added another tag, but we could have also added plain text.
+The text must be appended *after* the `(see ...)` statement, preferably on a separate line.

 Note that we don't have to "refer" the whole docstring.
 We can also link individual tags instead.
 Since "get" and "post" actually have different